impredicative/irc-rss-feed-bot/README.md

 * **`ssl_port`**
 * **`nick`**
 * **`nick_password`**
-* **`tokens/bitly`**: URL shortening is enabled for each feed by default but can be disabled selectively.
+* **`tokens/bitly`**: URL shortening is enabled for all feeds by default but can be disabled selectively per feed.
 Bitly tokens are required for shortening URLs.
 The sample tokens are for illustration only and are invalid.
-To obtain tokens, refer to these [instructions](https://github.com/impredicative/bitlyshortener#usage).
+To obtain tokens, refer to [these instructions](https://github.com/impredicative/bitlyshortener#usage).
 Providing multiple tokens, perhaps as many as 9 free ones or a single commercial one, is required.
 Failing this, Bitly imposed rate limits for shortening URLs will lead to errors.
-If there are errors, the batched new posts in a feed may get reprocessed the next time the feed is read.
+If there are errors, the batched new entries in a feed may get reprocessed the next time the feed is read.
 It is safer to provide more tokens than are necessary.

 ##### Optional